SWE-bench

 1. Include a THOUGHT section explaining your reasoning and what you're trying to accomplish

-2. Provide exactly ONE bash command to execute
+2. Provide one or more bash tool calls to execute

 ## Important Boundaries